Michael VII Doukas: Life

 After Manzikert, the Byzantine government sent a new army to contain the Seljuk Turks under Isaac Komnenos, a brother of the future emperor Alexios I Komnenos, but this army was defeated and its commander captured in 1073.
-The problem was made worse by the desertion of the Byzantines' western mercenaries under Roussel de Bailleul who were setting up an independent principiality in the region of Galatia and Lycaonia.
+The problem was made worse by the desertion of the Byzantines' western mercenaries under Roussel de Bailleul who were setting up an independent principality in the region of Galatia and Lycaonia.
 They became the object of the next military expedition in the area, led by Michael's uncle, caesar John Doukas.
 This campaign also ended in failure, and John was likewise captured by the enemy.
 The victorious Roussel now forced John Doukas to stand as pretender to the throne and sacked Chrysopolis, just opposite Constantinople.
 A new army under Alexios Komnenos (the future emperor), reinforced by Seljuk troops sent by Malik Shah I, finally defeated the mercenaries and captured John Doukas in 1074.

 These misfortunes caused widespread dissatisfaction, exacerbated by the devaluation of the currency, which gave the emperor his nickname Parapinakēs.
 (Note: Speake 2021: "His nickname, Parpinakes, derives from the diminution of corn measures by the fraction known as a pinakion".)
 In 1078 two generals, Nikephoros Bryennios and Nikephoros Botaneiates, simultaneously revolted in the Balkans and Anatolia, respectively.
 Botaneiates gained the support of the Seljuk Turks, and he reached Constantinople first.
 Michael VII resigned the throne with hardly a struggle on 24 or 31 March 1078 and retired into the Monastery of Stoudios.
 (Note: Michael Attaleiates: "This was on the eve of the day of the Annunciation [...]
 They deposed the emperor."
 The same date is found in the Kleinchroniken II, p.
 157.)
 (Note: Skylitzes Continuatus, (VI, 38.): "On the eve of the Annunciation, [the city] proclaimed Botaneiates emperor.
 They made [Michael VII] convert to the monastic life... on the same Sunday Lazarus Saturday when the miracle performed on Lazarus is celebrated.")
 He later became metropolitan of Ephesus and died in Constantinople in c.
 1090.

 Before his resignation from the throne, Michael VII may have sent an embassy to Song China, following a series of Byzantine embassies to the earlier Tang Empire of China.
 From the Wenxian Tongkao, written by Chinese historian Ma Duanlin (1245–1322), and the 14th century work the History of Song, it is known that the ruler "Mie-li-yi-ling-kai-sa" (滅力伊靈改撒) of Fu-lin (i.e. Byzantium) sent an embassy to the Song dynasty which arrived on November 1081, during the reign of Emperor Shenzong of Song (r.
 1067–1085).
 The History of Song mentions how the Byzantine diplomat and official named "Ni-si-tu-ling-si-meng-p'an" offered saddled horses, sword-blades, and real pearls as tributary gifts to the Song court.